linked-art/linked.art/docs/model/actor/index.md

 The property for the Person or Group is `carried_out`, the inverse of the more familiar `carried_out_by` from Activities to Actors.
 The `Activity` resource should be `classified_as` _aat:300393177_, meaning the time when the actor is actively performing their primary professional function.
 The other properties of activities can and should also be used.

+This pattern can be used for other activities that the Person or Group was responsible for by changing the `classified_as` on the Activity to reflect the nature of that activity, however the activity must not have its own identity separate from Person or Group.
+If it does, then it should have its own record, and use `carried_out_by` in the regular fashion.
+Activities that are embedded within records in this way cannot be referred to separately from the Person.

 __Example:__

 Rembrandt was professionally active between 1631 and his death in 1669.